dart-lang/language/working/augmentation-libraries/feature-specification.md

             **TODO: What is the syntax for calling a prefix operator's original code?**

-    1. Else, if the declaration is a variable:
+    1. Else, the declaration is a variable:

         1. Replace a matching variable, getter, and/or setter in the namespace with the declaration.
 Inside the augmenting variable's initializer expression, an `augment super` expression invokes the original variable initializer.

-1. Else, it is a new declaration in the augmentation library:

-    1. If a declaration with that name already exists in the namespace, error.
-        (Exception: setters do not collide with getters and final variables.)

-    1. Else, add the declaration to the namespace.

 ## Deprecating part files